-The use of delegated org credentials is not supported in Gearset's data loader or change monitoring jobs.
-Users must use their own credentials to run a data deployment or to create or run a change monitoring job.
+The use of delegated org credentials is not supported in Gearset's data loader or org change monitoring jobs.
+Users must use their own credentials to run a data deployment or to create or run an org monitoring job.

 What happens when a user leaves a team

 If a user who has delegated org credentials leaves a team, any org credentials they have delegated will be immediately revoked and set to

 What happens when a user moves onto a Pro subscription

 If a user who has delegated org credentials moves onto a Pro subscription (or no subscription), any credentials they have delegated will remain in their current state.

 The user will no longer be able to manage these credentials or change the settings while they do not have an active Enterprise subscription.

-Any member of the team can manually revoke their access to credentials that have been shared with them through the manage Salesforce orgs page in the app.
+Any member of the team can manually revoke their access to credentials that have been shared with them through the Salesforce orgs page in the